 My daughter and husband both love spicy chicken wings but my son prefers sweet and sticky barbecue wings.
 I surprised my boy earlier this week with these wings for dinner.
-Since it was a weeknight and I wanted to keep it simple so I used his favorite store-bought barbecue sauce instead of making homemade.
+Since it was a weeknight and I wanted to keep it simple, I used my son’s favorite store-bought barbecue sauce instead of making homemade.
 I decided to lightly coat the wings in seasoned flour to give them a nice crisp exterior that’s not only tasty but great for soaking up sauce too.
 These wings turned out crispy, sticky, sweet, and delicious.
 Both of my kids loved these baked barbecue wings and took the leftovers to school the following day.
-I served these wings with Grilled Corn and Orzo Salad with Tomatoes and Basil and some fresh fruit, for a delicious weeknight meal.
+These wings paired nicely with Grilled Corn and Orzo Salad with Tomatoes and Basil and some fresh fruit.

 Place the wings into the oven and bake undisturbed for 30 minutes.
 After 30 minutes, flip the wings over and continue to bake for another 15 minutes.
 Remove from the oven and place on paper towels to drain grease.
 Place the wings in a large bowl then drizzle the barbecue sauce on the wings then toss to coat evenly.
 Serve immediately.
 Enjoy.